Category Archives: Algorithms

 • handle massive number of requests, and

-• perform expensive computation.
+• perform expensive computations.

 What should I do now?